the-guild-of-calamitous-intent/gciMock/readme.md

 # Todo:

+- [ ] Linux i2c is based on RPi ... can I make this more generic?
 - [ ] How to add `serial_mock` to `Serial` or `Stream`
 - [ ] How to add `serial_mock` to `Wire`
 - [x] Add `Servo`